-In 2007, the driver of the No. 48 Chevrolet won 10 races on the year, including a record-setting four straight in the Chase, to clinch his second-consecutive Cup Series championship.
+In 2007, the driver of the No. 48 Chevrolet won 10 races on the year, including four straight in the playoffs, to clinch his second-consecutive Cup Series championship.

-In the year that saw the debut of the COT, Johnson and teammate Gordon combined to win half of the COT races and led a total of 1,325 laps in COT competition.
+In the year that saw the debut of the “Car of Tomorrow”, Johnson and teammate Gordon combined to win half of the COT races and led a total of 1,325 laps in COT competition.
 They also had the best COT average finishes.
 Johnson’s COT finishing average was 6.9.

 With his second straight championship, Johnson became the first driver to complete that feat since Gordon in 1997 and 1998.

 But the following year, Johnson blew Gordon’s record away when he won his third straight Sprint Cup Series title in 2008.
 By doing so, he entered elite company as one of only two drivers to win three consecutive championships in NASCAR’s top division.
 Only Johnson and Cale Yarborough, who won championships from 1976 through 1978, have been able to turn the three-peat.

 Johnson was able to hold off Carl Edwards as the 2008 Chase wound down to win the 2008 title by 69 points.
 In the season’s playoffs, Johnson collected three victories, six top-fives and eight top-10s and had an average finish of 5.7.